charlierobin/mograph-baker/README.md

 ### Cloner hidden and disabled, new hierachy with individual position, rotation and scale keys on every frame of project timeline
 ![New hierarchy with position, scale and rotation keys on every frame](/images/Screenshot-3.jpg)

+### Warning ...
+There’s no error checking: I've not tested (and there's no handling) if you are not in object editing mode, etc.